AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 Items that are in the personal equipment outfit can be accessed by or are beneficial for this particular character only.
-Stashed items can be accessed by all the team members except those that are not calm enough or injured somehow.
+Stashed items can be accessed by all the team members except those that are not calm enough or or suffer a debilitating trauma.
 But no one has a direct advantage from having the items in the shared inventory stash.
 The stashed items are exactly stashed, they are not simply laying on the ground (although the stash has a particular location on the map).
 To operate the stashed items, you should use commands that refer to